stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 require that a callback is registered each time, if necessary.
 </div>

-Example: A class that wants to control default values during object  initialization.
+Example: A class that wants to control default values during object  initialisation.
 The code needs to assign a value if not specified in `self::$defaults`, but before extensions have been called:

 	:::php